Dog food

-Dog food is food specifically formulated and intended for consumption by dogs and other related canines.
-Dogs are considered to be facultative carnivores, as they can survive on a plant-based diet, but will not thrive long-term without animal products.
+Dog food is specifically formulated food intended for consumption by dogs and other related canines.
+Dogs are considered to be omnivores with a carnivorous bias.
 They have the sharp, pointed teeth and shorter gastrointestinal tracts of carnivores, better suited for the consumption of meat than of vegetable substances, yet also have ten genes that are responsible for starch and glucose digestion, as well as the ability to produce amylase, an enzyme that functions to break down carbohydrates into simple sugars – something that obligate carnivores like cats lack.
 Dogs evolved the ability living alongside humans in agricultural societies, as they managed on scrap leftovers and excrement from humans.

 Dogs have managed to adapt over thousands of years to survive on the meat and non-meat scraps and leftovers of human existence and thrive on a variety of foods, with studies suggesting dogs' ability to digest carbohydrates easily may be a key difference between dogs and wolves.

+The dog food recommendation should be based on nutrient suitability instead of dog's preferences.
+Pet owners should consider their dog's breed, size, age, and health condition and choose food that is appropriate for their dog's nutritional needs.

-In the United States alone, the dog food market is expected to reach $23.3 billion by 2022.
+In the United States alone, the dog food market was expected to reach $23.3 billion by 2022.

 History

 Prior to being domesticated, dogs, being canines, fended for themselves and survived on a carnivorous diet.
 After adapting them for protection, work, and companionship, people began to care at least in part for their nutritional needs.
 The historic record of this changing approach dates back at least 2,000 years.

 In 37 BCE, Virgil talks about the feeding of dogs in his Bucolics:

 Around 70 CE, Columella wrote his book On Agriculture in which he addresses the feeding of dogs:

-In the Avesta, written from 224 to 651 CE, Azura Mazda advises:
+In the Avesta, written from 224 to 651 CE, Ahura Mazda advises:

 By Medieval times, dogs were more seen as pets rather than just companions and workers which affected their quality of the diet to include "Besides being fed bran bread, the dogs would also get some of the meat from the hunt.
 If a dog was sick, he would get better food, such as goat's milk, bean broth, chopped meat, or buttered eggs."

 In France, the word pâtée began to appear in the 18th century and referred to a paste originally given to poultry.
 In 1756, a dictionary indicates it was made of a mixture of bread crumbs and little pieces of meat given to pets.

 In 1781, an encyclopedia mentioned an earlier practice of removing the liver, heart, and blood of a downed stag and mixing it with milk, cheese, and bread, and then giving it to dogs.

 In 1844, the French writer, Nicolas Boyard, warned against even giving tallow graves (the dregs of the tallow pot) to dogs, though the English favored them (see below), and suggested a meat-flavored soup: